ninagrosse/lazyvim-config/README.md

 # 💤 My LazyVim config

-This configuration is best used in conjunction with my [dotfiles](https://github.com/ninagrosse/dotfiles) or [dotfiles-win](https://github.com/ninagrosse/dotfiles-win) to have all the requirements already installed and configured.
+This configuration is best used in conjunction with my [dotfiles](https://github.com/ninagrosse/dotfiles) to have all the requirements already installed and configured.

 ## Installation